warexify/cmder/README.md

     Config file + theme

   - Finish uninstaller script
-  - Check font scripts
-  - Keep installer in the install bin folder to reuse it for updating
   - Create a utility to register / unregister right clicks
   - Create script that will load all binaries in the PATH
   - Create environment variable that wil load in the PATH